paoloros97/Action2Motion_OnBlender/README.md

 3. Open Blender and go to: Edit > Preferences > Add-ons > Install.
 Browse the project zip file and load it.
    <p align="center"><img src="images/Install.png" alt="Logo" width="600"></p>

 3. Activate the checkbox.
-The first time it will takes a few minutes to install the Add-on due the libraries size that the Neural Network uses (at least 3Gb)
+The first time it will takes a few minutes to install the Add-on due the libraries size that the Neural Network uses (at least 3Gb).
+Before activating the checkbox, if you want to monitor the installation process, please open the _System console_ from the tab _Window_ > _Toggle System Console_.
    <p align="center"><img src="images/spunta.png" alt="Logo" width="550"></p>

 4. This is the panel that will appear: